 Spaceborne data are also becoming increasingly popular for DSM generation, taking advantage of high-resolution satellite imagery and photogrammetry techniques.
-DSM, being a height representation (i.e., structured as an image, where pixel values are the heights) of the Earth's surface (Figure 1-5) with all the objects on it.
-They can be used for 3D city modeling purposes as well as many other GIS studies.
+DSM, being a grid-based height representation (structured as an image, where pixel values are the heights) of the Earth's surface (Figure 1-5) with all the objects on it, can be used for 3D city modeling purposes as well asw many other GIS studies.

 Figure 1-5.
-Simplified DSM (red) and DEM (blue) comparison (Digital Elevation Model, 2021).
+Simplified DSM (red) and DTM (blue) comparison (Digital Elevation Model, 2021).